 If your child is late to school, the student needs to check in at the office.
-Students are considered late immediately following the start time of class.
+Students are considered late immediately following the start time of class which is 8:00 a.m

-The days referred to below refer to total days missed or total tardies for a student.
+The days listed below refer to total days missed or total tardies for a student.
 Exceptions will be made for approved, long-term absences.
 Absences are approved by the school administrator.